- About Us

 - Pastors’ Blog

 We want to be a place where young children can experience God, and where parents can feel nurtured and supported.
-On Sunday mornings we offer nursery care and Sunday School for infants and children in grades K through 5th.
+On Sunday mornings we offer nursery care and during the school year, also offer Sunday School for infants and children in grades K through 5th.

 On Sunday mornings, about fifteen minutes into the service, the children are “sung” forward to the front of the church, called by name—“Come, come, come and sit down, you are a part of the family.”

-After a brief children’s sermon (we call it “Time with Young Disciples”), toddlers may go to the Nursery, and K-5th children may go to Sunday School.
+After a brief children’s sermon (we call it “Time with Young Disciples”), toddlers may go to the Nursery, and K-5th children may go to Children’s Worship.

 Children of any age are always welcome to worship with their families for the entire service.
 Packets of crayons and a booklet with puzzles and pictures to color are available from the ushers.
 Some children bring Legos or books and play quietly on the floor at their parents’ feet.

-Our congregation is patient with the noise and fidgeting we all expect from children (the sounds of children make us a lively, vibrant church!), but if a parent is having a hard time worshiping because of a fussy child or infant who is not quite ready for the nursery, he or she may go to the Fireside Room, where the service is broadcast on closed-circuit television and there are books and small toys for children.
+Our congregation is patient with the noise and fidgeting we all expect from children (the sounds of children make us a lively, vibrant church!), but if a parent is having a hard time worshiping because of a fussy child or infant who is not quite ready for the nursery, he or she may go to the “family pew” or to the Fireside Room, where the service is broadcast on closed-circuit television.
+Both areas have books and small toys for children.

 On Sunday morning, very young children and infants may be taken to the nursery before worship, starting at about 9:45.
 Our nursery caregivers are supervised by the director of the San Anselmo Preschool, Elizabeth McGrady.